mklopman/Sports-Logos-Game/README.md

 Keeping it dry was a whole other problem later on when I was making progress.
 It took some time condensing my code into cleaner functions that worked.

-I also wanted to randomize the array of logos, but then I realized that the array is already randomized, since I selected 20 random teams.
-Randomizing how the answers was more important anyways, otherwise the correct answer would be in the same position every time.
+Managed to randomize both the logos array so it shows up in a different order every time, plus the answers so the correct option doesn't show up in the same order every time.

 Unsolved Problems: